jplebre/KataCollection/Specifications/FizzBuzz.md

 ... upto 100.
 ```

+##Tips
+Don't focus on the outputed list, focus on what should come out of the program first.
+Eg. what is the very first thing the program should do? and the second? and the third?
+Output format is not important, specially if you are practicing unit tests or TDD.

 ##More Variations
+Some people on the internet were adding interesting twists like:
 * Multiples of Seven Return Pop.
 * Multiples of Three and Seven Return Fizz Pop.
 * Multiples of Five and Seven Return Buzz Pop.